XcloudFance/Obsidian-research/A-level Computer Science Notes/Paper 3 - Memory.md

 - **Example**: Second instruction is added in second time cycle, while the first instruction moves to the second subtask.

 ## OOP
+- Instance - 实例
+	- String x = "abc";
+	- an instantiation of a class - 一个类的实例化
+	-
 - inheritance
 	- inherit the functions and attributes from base class
 - Polymorphism